WorldCereal/worldcereal-classification/src/worldcereal/cib/README.md

 # Common input baseline (CIB) creation

-Each CIB gets an experiment ID such as `CIB_V1` and will hold all extracted input/output patches and metadata describing the samples.
+Each CIB gets an ID such as `CIB_V1` and will hold all extracted input/output patches and metadata describing the samples.
 These samples originate from many different reference datafiles, which all need to undergo a processing pipeline to make them ready to use in the CIB benchmarking experiment.
 For each reference datafiles, the following steps need to be followed in order.

 ## 0. Extract a random sample from the available samples
 In case the original reference file is too large for CIB extraction (in case of LPIS for example), a stratified random sample (based on crop type) can be selected.
-As some of the files are too big to process on a small VM, this step should be executed on a machine with enough RAM, currently it's a Windows machine.
+As some of the files are too big to process on a small VM, this step should be executed on a machine with enough RAM.

 `scripts/cib/ref/randomsample_shp.py`